-Zechariah’s vision of the woman in a basket is quite bizarre and mysterious, and it is difficult to be dogmatic about its interpretation.
+The prophet Zechariah’s next of ten visions in the night is of a woman in a basket.
+It is quite bizarre and mysterious, and it is difficult to be dogmatic about its interpretation, but here is one.

-This vision follows the one about the flying scroll.
-In this one, the prophet is shown a large measuring basket, and a woman is revealed to be inside after the basket’s top is removed.
-She is referred to by an attending angel as the personification of wickedness.
-After the heavy lead top of her basket is replaced to hold her captive inside, she is carried off by two winged women to the land of Shinar, a reference to Babylon.
-Here she will be placed in a temple and be worshiped.
+This vision follows the one about the flying scroll, which proclaimed God’s insistence on honesty, fair dealing, and humble reverence as core principles in His kingdom.
+In this next vision, the prophet is shown a large measuring basket, with a woman revealed to be inside the basket when the top is removed.
+This woman is referred to by an attending angel as the personification of wickedness.
+Then, after the heavy lead top of the basket is replaced, holding her inside, the basket is carried off by two other, winged women and taken to the land of Shinar, a reference to Babylon.
+Here the basket will be placed in a temple, and the woman inside worshiped.

 10 I asked the angel who was speaking with me, “Where are they taking the measuring basket?”